 We also expect to continue to expend substantial financial and other resources to grow our business, and we may fail to allocate our resources in a manner that results in increased GTV or revenue growth or improved margin.
-In addition, the effectiveness of certain strategies that we have historically relied upon to drive growth in GTV and revenue, such as through attracting new retailers to our platform, have declined and may continue to decline as the scale of our business increases.
-If our GTV or revenue growth rates decline or our margin is negatively impacted, investors' perceptions of our business and the trading price of our common stock could be adversely affected.
+If our GTV or revenue growth rates decline further or our margin is negatively impacted, investors' perceptions of our business and the trading price of our common stock could be adversely affected.